vpalmerini/vpalmerini/README.md

 ### About Me

 I'm a software engineer and I truly believe in the power of technology and how it can change lives.
-I'm also a open-source and Linux enthusiast :)
+I'm also an open-source and Linux enthusiast :)

 ### What I have a good knowledge :octocat: